-This research was conducted based on data collected from the Universal Human Rights Index (http://uhri.ohchr.org/) on 15 May 2018 and covers the period 2007-2017, unless in cases where the Treaty Bodies only became operational after 2007.
-For some Treaty Bodies, not all data of 2017 were already available.
-We searched for the word 'corruption' in the Concluding Observations of these mechanisms.
-No other terms were used.
+This research was conducted based on data collected from the Universal Human Rights Index (http://uhri.ohchr.org/) in 20181 and covers the period 2007-2017, except in cases where the Treaty Bodies only became operational after 2007.
+For some Treaty Bodies, not all of their data from 2017 were available yet.
+We searched for several key terms in the Concluding Observations of these mechanisms: corruption, money laundering, illicit acquisition of assets/funds/wealth, asset recovery, misuse of funds, bribery, bribes, embezzlement, embezzled funds, misappropriation of funds, trading in influence, abuse of functions, illicit enrichment/illicit monetary flows, bank secrecy, kleptocracy, nepotism, clientelism, spoliation, racketeering, state capture, graft, subornation, extortion, sextortion, fraud and tax evasion2.
+This list contains the relevant words that are used in the United Nations Convention Against Corruption (UNCAC), and other additional relevant words.